sweetnightkitty/odin-battleship/README.md

 ## A Note on Ships:

 There are 5 different ships in the game battleship with specific names and lengths associated with them.
-For ease of understanding, all ships in this project are given a class name based on their in-game names.
+For ease of understanding, all ships in this project are named based on their in-game names.

-Ship names are listed exactly as they appear in the code.
+Ship names are listed exactly as they are named (as variables) in the code.

 You will likely want to refer to this information often: